isdanryan/MilestoneProject1/README.md

 * They are users who live or work in Bristol.

 ### **User Stories:**
-* As a new user, I want to easily see the subject matter of the site.
+* As a new user, I want to easily see what the main subjet matter of the site is.
 * As a new user, I want to easily navigate the site to find out more information.
 * As a new user, I want to easily find out when and where I can find the food truck.
 * As a returning user, I was to be able to navigate my way key areas of the site.